developmentseed/housing-passports-labeling/app/posts/s1-building-overview/1-0-building-overview/index.md

 When drawing a bounding box (bbox) around buildings:

 - Make sure the bbox includes the entire building.
 - Only draw the bbox around the front face (or façade) of the building.
 (This is helps when linking the streetview properties to the building footprint map).
+Include the roof eave only if the material of construction is concrete, on other cases not include the roof eave in the bbox.
 - After drawing the bbox, check *all* building properties.
 - If you start labeling buildings in an image, be sure to complete labeling the other buildings in the image.